Town of Walkerville: Mayors (formerly chairmen) of Walkerville

+The following table lists the mayors from South Australian Government Gazettes, LGA reports and Mayoral biographical articles:

 Lance Milne (1961-1964)

 Flight Lieutenant Kenneth Lancelot Milne CBE (16 August 1915 – 27 December 1995) was elected to the Council of the Town of Walkerville in July 1961 and was immediately elected mayor.
 His term began on 1 July 1961 and ended on 4 July 1964.
 Milne defended the Trams that extended into suburban Adelaide and wished for them to be preserved for cultural significance.
 Also during his time on the council, Milne initiated action for a free public library in Walkerville and campaigned for the establishment of the town's YMCA Youth Centre.

 Milne joined the Labor Party in the mid-1960s and supported the party in the 1966 Australian federal election.
 He resigned from the Walkerville council in December 1965 when he was appointed the Agent-General of South Australia in London by Premier Frank Walsh.
 Milne held many positions in the 1960s and 1970s, including President of the Municipal Association, Chairman of the Local Government Act Revision Committee, member of the Municipal Tramways Trust and Chairman of the State Government Insurance Commission.
 In December 1970, when the prospects of the United Kingdom joining the European Union started to grow greater, Milne said "If more countries go into the Common Market, it will start the gretatest war ever seen," later comparing the common market to the Roman Empire, stating that both would eventually become rich and subject to external pressures.
 When his term as South Australian Agent-General ended in 1971, he was made a Freeman of London.